business-science/tidyquant/cran-comments.md

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of quantmod, xts, TTR, tidyverse, lubridate, and magrittr.
-All packages that I could install have passed.
+I have also run R CMD check on downstream dependencies.
+No reverse dependencies were detected.